-If you are lucky, the swarm lands on a fence post, a mail box, or a low shrub.
-Or with my luck, it lands on a branch 50 feet up from the nearest ground, usually in a big-leaf maple, hemlock, or Douglas-fir—a place that requires binoculars to see.
+If you are lucky, the swarm lands on a fence post, a mailbox, or a low shrub.
+Or with my luck, it lands on a branch 50 feet above the nearest ground, usually in a big-leaf maple, hemlock, or Douglas-fir—a place that requires binoculars to see.
 Not good.

-Actually, I’ve had good luck catching these swarms on subsequent days by putting out lots of bait hives laced with Swarm Commander, but there are no guarantees, so needless to say, I’m intrigued by the swarm seducer.
+Actually, I’ve had good luck catching these swarms on subsequent days by putting out lots of bait hives laced with Swarm Commander.
+However, that doesn’t always work, so I’m intrigued by the swarm seducer.

-My friend’s instructions, which he said were passed down from his Slovenian ancestors, are simple.
-He melts down old brood combs, the blacker the better, and dips rags or scrap fabrics into the liquid wax.
+My friend’s instructions, which came from his Slovenian ancestors, are simple.
+He melts old brood combs, the blacker the better, and dips rags or scrap fabrics into the liquid wax.
 He takes these saturated rags and pins them by one corner onto a branch or clothesline until they harden.

 Next, he connects a tossing line (string or twine) onto a rock so he can throw the string over a branch, and then he uses the small line to haul up a rope.
 (I use this method when I’m hanging a food pack in the trees to keep it from bears.
-I use nylon fishing line and a lead weight, but anything that is light and easy to throw can be used to haul up something more substantial.)
+I use nylon fishing line and a lead weight, but anything that is easy to throw can haul up something more substantial.)

-Once he has a long rope over a branch, he attaches the swarm seducer and hauls it up the tree and ties it off.
-Honey bees are incredibly attracted to the scent of old brood comb.
-When a swarm lands on the seducer, he gently lowers it down until he can drop the swarm in a cardboard box.
+Once he has a long rope over a branch, he attaches the swarm seducer, hauls it up the tree, and ties it off.
+Honey bees adore the scent of old brood comb and can detect it from a distance.
+When a swarm lands on the seducer, he gently lowers it until he can drop the swarm in a cardboard box.
 It sounds so simple!

 Some people recommend simply hanging an old frame from a branch, but melting the comb has two advantages.
-First, melting the wax releases volatile compounds that are buried under layers of dried cocoons, akin to roughing up the surface of a cedar board to rejuvenate the scent.
-Second, by soaking a rag in the wax you are increasing the surface area of the wax and thereby enhancing the rate at which the odor disperses into the air.
+First, melting the wax releases volatile compounds that are buried under layers of dried cocoons.
+Much like roughing up the surface of a cedar board, it rejuvenates the scent.
+Second, by soaking a rag in the wax, you are increasing the surface area of the wax and enhancing the rate at which the odor disperses into the air.

 If you know which trees your swarms always land in, that is a good place to start.
 If not, trees near the perimeter of the apiary are a good bet.
 The more seducers you hang near your hives, the better the chance of catching a swarm.

-My friend said his great uncle hung these things all around his bee yard, and then went around nearly every afternoon during swarm season, lowering the swarms into boxes and hauling the seducer back up the tree.
-He said certain ones were used repeatedly and had a much better chance of attracting a subsequent swarm than a new one.
+My friend said his great-uncle hung these swarm seducers along the perimeter of his bee yard.
+Each afternoon during swarm season, he lowered the swarms into boxes and hauled the seducer back up the tree.
+He said the bees used certain ones repeatedly.
+And each time the bees used one, it had a better chance of attracting a subsequent swarm.

 Although I haven’t yet tried this, I wanted to share the idea with you while swarm season is still in full swing.
 I don’t have any really swarmy hives right now, but I think I will make a few of these anyhow.
-Can’t wait to try it.
+Let me know if you give this a try.